2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/003_Sounds_Music.md

 The sound chip used is an equivalent of the Texas Instruments SN76489 which features 3 channels dedicated to square/pulse waves + a noise channel.

 :::: trivia ::::
-The ancestor of the Master System, the SEGA SG-1000 used a real TI-SN76489, while the Master System uses a "clone" integrated into its VDP (Video Display Processor).
+To be precise, the ancestor of the Master System, the SEGA SG-1000, used a real TI-SN76489, while the Master System uses a "clone" integrated into its VDP (Video Display Processor).
 ::::::::::::::::

 #### Sega Genesis/MegaDrive